I'm doing great."

 General Thaddeus "Thunderbolt" Ross was overseeing the testing of the gamma bomb when Bruce Banner raced out onto the testing grounds to save teenager Rick Jones.
 For Banner's pains, he was blasted with gamma radiation, turning him into the Hulk.

 Ross became the Hulk's most persistent enemy, initially because of the Hulk's attacks against the U.S. Army; as time passed, it developed into something more personal, an obsession.
 Even as Ross sought to bring the Hulk down, he envied and coveted the power the Hulk possessed.

-In the end, believing he'd been let down by both sides, the Red Hulk made his own bid for power - only to be stopped by a re-Hulkified Banner.
+In the end, believing he'd been let down by both sides, the Red Hulk made his own bid for power - only to be stopped and de-powered by a re-Hulkified Banner.
 An all-new all-different Red Hulk will be a part of the upcoming post-Civil War II title U.S.Avengers.

 The Red Hulk's powers are somewhat different from the original's:

 - Voluntary Shapeshifting - typically has full control over his transformation, though he sometimes reverts when he sleeps.